DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

 5. **Optional advanced extra task:** Implement approval flow [here](/05_ImplementApprovalFlow.md)

-:white_check_mark: We also created a working solution located in the branch [Solution](https://github.com/DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/tree/Solution) of your forked repository that covers all tasks.
-The solution is provided as solution so you have to import it to your environment.
+:white_check_mark: We also created a fully implemented applicazion including data model located in the branch [Solution](https://github.com/DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/tree/Solution) of your forked repository that covers all tasks.
+You only have to import it to your environment.
 If at any Point you need assistance nevertheless do not hesitate to ask.
 We are here to Help you.